raise-isayan/BurpExtensionCommons/Readme.md

 Please use the following versions

-* Burp suite v2023.1.2 or less than
-  * BurpExtensionCommons v0.5.5.0 or less than

-* Burp suite v2023.1.2 or above
+* Burp suite v2024.2.1.3 or above
-  * BurpExtensionCommons v3.0.0 or above
+  * BurpExtensionCommons v3.2.5 or above
-  * BurpExtensionCommons v0.5.5.0 or less (currently available)

 ## How to use